twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
                 <p>I like hearing about the things you're putting out into the universe.</p>
                 <p>I am so sorry, but not surprised, to hear about what happened in Greenland.
-I agree with you a 100%!
+I agree with you 100%!
 I just had a long talk with my husband about the saying "boys will be boys” and how insidious it is.
 Of course he claimed that I needed to take it all in context and understand that moms use it very innocently, but I was adamant that he didn't understand how that perpetuates this entire culture around men having no responsibility to control themselves. </p>
                 <p>So glad you were able to get out safe and sound and are now sharing your story!</p>
                <p>Bhavika</p>
               </div>